 We expect that our common stock will be defined as a "penny stock" under Rule 3a51-1 promulgated under the Exchange Act.
 "Penny stocks" are subject to Rules 15g-2 through 15g-7 and Rule 15g-9, which impose additional sales practice requirements on broker-dealers that sell penny stocks to persons other than established customers and institutional accredited investors.
 Among other things, for transactions covered by these rules, a broker-dealer must make a special suitability determination for the purchaser and have received the purchaser's written consent to the transaction prior to sale.
-Consequently, these rules may affect the ability of broker-dealers to sell our common stock and affect the ability of holders to sell their shares of our common stock in the secondary market.
+Consequently, these rules may affect the ability of broker-dealers to sell our common stock in the secondary market.
 To the extent our common stock is subject to the penny stock regulations, the market liquidity for our shares will be adversely affected.